-If the CMS you chose is Platform as a Service (PaaS), as in cloud-based, all infrastructure costs are taken care of by the vendor.
+If the CMS you chose is Platform as a Service (PaaS) or Software as a Service (SaaS), as in cloud-based, all infrastructure costs are taken care of by the vendor.

 These services will either come from the vendor or the vendor’s solution partner and are strongly advised.

 As part of professional services, you might receive an on-site kick off session and a quality assurance such as:

 The services may also include performance tuning workshops, technical consulting and service delivery management.